 BURNSVILLE – The lake is at summer pool.
 Bass are suspended in about 10-20 feet of water.
 Crappie and bluegill have been caught on live minnows and jigs this week.
 Trout still remain in the tailwaters.
-For more information call Corps of Engineers at 304-853-2398 and go to http://www.lrh-wc.usace.army.mil/wc/busns.htm .
+For more information call Corps of Engineers at 304-853-2398 and go to http://www.lrh-wc.usace.army.mil/wm/?basin/lka/bus.

 NORTHERN WEST VIRGINIA

-North Branch River - Flows in the North Branch are currently 350 cfs and project to remain between 350 and 500 for the next several days.
-Whitewater events will begin in April, so keep checking the Corp or Engineers webpage for specifics or schedule changes.
-Flows in the North Branch can be monitored by watching the USGS stream gages or the Jennings Randolph website (http://www.nab-wc.usace.army.mil/northBranch.html) or by calling (410) 962-7687 for a three day projection of outflows.
+North Branch River - Flows are around 200-225 cfs and should remain in this zone for the next several days.
+Check the Corp of Engineers webpage for specifics or schedule changes concerning whitewater discharges.
+Flows in the North Branch can be monitored by watching the USGS stream gages (http://www.nab-wc.usace.army.mil/northBranch.html) or by calling (410) 962-7687 for a three day projection of outflows.

 CENTRAL WEST VIRGINIA

-Water levels are high and milky.
+Water levels are low and clear.
 If you are looking for a place to go, please check the fishing regulations and the WVDNR website for a list of public access sites or call your local WVDNR district office for some advice and a place to fish.
-Don’t forget to buy your 2014 fishing license.
-The trout stocking is underway with a few waters stocked, but it has been difficult with the snow.
-The Williams River, Shavers Fork, Glady and Watoga Lake to name a few.
-Check the DNR webpage for statewide trout stockings and updated fishing information, www.wvdnr.gov.
+Get out and enjoy some spring fishing.
+Remember to get your 2016 fishing license.

 SOUTHERN WEST VIRGINIA